menu

 Summary

-• Project duration: Two months
+• Project duration: Two years

-• Outcome: £110,000 blended finance package: £77k unsecured loan and £33k grant
+• Outcome: £110,000 blended finance package: £77k unsecured loan and £33k grant followed by £530K through social finance and grants to fund a property purchase

 Background